crusher-dev/documentation/docs/reference/sql/latest-by.md

 :::note

-By default, QuestDB executes `where` clauses before `latest by`.
+By default, Crusher executes `where` clauses before `latest by`.
 To execute `where` after `latest by`, you need to use sub-queries using brackets.
 You can learn how to do this in the [examples](#execution-order).